imwilsonxu/fbone/README.markdown

 ## ACKNOWLEDGEMENTS

-Thanks to Flask, its [extensions](http://flask.pocoo.org/extensions/), and other goodies.
+Thanks to Python, Flask, its [extensions](http://flask.pocoo.org/extensions/), and other goodies.